A mixed-signal analogue front-end for brain-implantable neural interfaces using a digital fixed-point IIR filter and bulk offset cancellation: Introduction

-The analogue front end (AFE) is responsible for neural signal acquisition, typically comprising low-noise amplifiers (LNAs) followed by multiplexing into an analogue-to-digital converter (ADC).
-AC-coupled AFE architectures are widely used, as they reject electrode–tissue DC offsets and provide electrical isolation~\cite{uran2020ac,bagheri2016low}.
-However, supporting sub-hertz high-pass behaviour requires very large coupling capacitors, limiting scalability in high-channel-count systems~\cite{uran2020ac}.
-DC-coupled approaches remove these capacitors but must tolerate substantial electrode offsets~\cite{das2020biointegrated}.
+The analogue front end (AFE) of a neural implant handles neural signal acquisition, typically consisting of low-noise amplifiers (LNAs) followed by multiplexing into an analogue-to-digital converter (ADC).
+Miniaturised electrodes at the tissue interface introduce large, time-varying DC offsets~\cite{woeppel2017recent,villa2024enhancing,campbell2018chronically}.
+AC-coupled AFEs reject these offsets and provide electrical isolation~\cite{uran2020ac,bagheri2016low}, but sub-hertz high-pass behaviour demands prohibitively large coupling capacitors, limiting scalability in high-channel-count systems~\cite{uran2020ac}.
+One DC-coupled approach achieves offset tolerance through bulk-voltage control via auxiliary analogue circuitry~\cite{sporer2022direct}, though the high pass corner is implemented using pseudoresistors and capacitors.
 Mixed-signal techniques including direct digitisation, delta-modulation, switched-capacitor feedback, and input multiplexing have been explored, yet often at the expense of input impedance or increased switching noise~\cite{kassiri2017rail,uehlin20190,de2018fully}.
-More recent methods employ digital low-frequency feedback for offset suppression~\cite{muller20110} or bulk-voltage control using auxiliary analogue circuitry~\cite{sporer2022direct}, but come at the expense of circuit complexity and bring additional power requirements.
+Recent methods employ digital low-frequency feedback for offset suppression, however the digital filter has been implemented off chip~\cite{muller20110}.
+Another approach implements the digital low pass filtering on chip, achieving better scalability but captures only LFPs~\cite{bagheri2016low}.
+Additionally, a common issue neglected on both DC and AC-coupled neural implants is that one-time post-fabrication digital trimming schemes used for performance configuration are ineffective due to packaging limitations.

-This paper presents a mixed-signal DC-coupled AFE that employs a compact fixed-point infinite-impulse-response (IIR) filter to extract and suppress the low-frequency component of the digitised signal through bulk-voltage control of the input differential pair.
-The proposed architecture is shown in Fig.~\ref{fig:AFE_architecture}.
+This paper presents a mixed-signal DC-coupled AFE for implantable neural recording that combines and enhances previously established offset-cancellation techniques in three ways.
+First, body potential (BP) referenced biasing is used for all circuits, eliminating reliance on post-fabrication digital trimming to compensate for process-voltage-temperature (PVT) variations — a practical necessity given packaging constraints in implantable systems.
+Second, building on the principle from \cite{sporer2022direct}, electrode DC offset suppression is achieved via bulk-voltage control of the LNA input differential pair, driven by two R–2R pseudo-resistor DACs with a digital servo-path extending the approach from \cite{muller20110}.
+Third, the required sub-hertz low-pass filtering is realised on-chip using a fixed-point IIR filter in the feedback path — unlike prior work where this is implemented off-chip.
+An autonomous high-performance (HP) mode is additionally incorporated, activating the offset-cancellation loop upon detection of a significant input offset.
+The proposed architecture is illustrated in Fig.~\ref{fig:AFE_architecture}.